MaistoV/BSpenaHPQC/Experiments.md

 # Test Cases Script

 ## Introdution <a name="scriptintro"></a>
 The script is designed to run on a node set in **Pseudo-distributed Mode**.
-To run the script you need to set up the **test cases** in the in *test_list.csv* file; along the rows are set the teste cases, while parameters are set along the columns.
+To run the script you need to set up the **test cases** in the in *test_list.csv* file; along the rows are set the test cases, while parameters are set along the columns.
 There are two types of parameters :
 * **cluster configuration parameters** for the three Hadoop layers :
     * [HDFS](Parameters.md#hdfsparanalysis)
     * [MapReduce](Parameters.md#maprredparanalysis)